 This type of content positions you as an expert, so you already have a relationship in place when a client is ready to recruit or a candidate starts to think about their next role.

 Attracting candidates, clients, and recruiters to join your team with media coverage

-Media coverage gives you something no other form of marketing can.
+Media coverage gives you something no other form of marketing or advertising can.
 Third party credibility.

 Not only that – but when you are being seen regularly as a thought leader within your sector, you’ll be the first agency your potential client thinks of when they’re next hiring, you’ll be the agency candidates call when they’re starting to consider opportunities, and you’ll be the agency other recruiters within your sector want to work for.

 So how do you achieve media coverage for your recruitment business?

 - Write a press release

 - Reply to journalists requests on social media or via a media relations tool

 - Work with a public relations agency like BlueSky PR.